 6. Use potable water taken through construction meters to irrigate landscape before 8 a.m. and after 6 p.m.
 Watering is permitted at any time with a hand-held hose equipped with a positive shut-off nozzle, a bucket, or when a drip/micro-irrigation system/equipment is used.

-7. Irrigate landscape outside newly constructed homes and buildings in a manner that is consistent with regulations or other requirements established by the California Building Standards Commission and the California Department of Housing and Community Development.
+7. Irrigate landscape outside of newly constructed homes and buildings in a manner that is consistent with regulations or other requirements established by the California Building Standards Commission and the Department of Housing and Community Development.

 8. Use re-circulated water to operate ornamental fountains.